• Skip to primary navigation

 Google’s policies on reviews seem clear.

-No spam, no off-topic content, no bad language, no illegal content, no sexually explicit material, no impersonating others, no posting others’ private information, no hate speech and none of the rest listed on the web page link I just posted.
+No spam, no off-topic content, no bad language, no illegal content, no sexually explicit material, no impersonating others, no posting others’ private information, no hate speech and none of the rest listed here.

 Unfortunately, that particular discussion thread was deleted when Google upgraded their forum software. 🙄